 Eyelid hooding can happen:

 1. At Birth – Some children are born with eyelid hooding, and when this happens, it is medically called congenital ptosis and can be the result of problems with the muscle in the eyelid that lifts the eyelid.
-In order to correct congenital ptosis, Dr. Rod can perform eyelid surgery at Dermacare Cosmetic Surgery.
+In order to correct congenital ptosis, Dr. Rod can perform eyelid surgery at Dermacare Plastic Surgery.

 2. As A Result Of Age – As we age, the muscles in the eyelid begin to weaken, and the skin begins to lose elasticity.
 When this happens, the muscle that lifts the eyelid no longer works effectively, leaving Phoenix men and women with sagging upper eyelids.
 Whether your sagging eyelids are causing vision troubles or not, Dr. Rod can perform eyelid surgery to raise your eyelids to their former, youthful position.